chandrasantos/chandrasantos/README.md

 # Hello World! 🗺 #

-👩‍💻​ I'm Chandra Santos, Information Security Intern at Globo. ​🔐​ 🏴‍☠
+👩‍💻​ I'm Chandra Santos, Information Security Intern at Globo, working with data analysis. ​🔐​ 🏴‍☠

 🎓 I have been studying Systems Analysis and Development for over a year.